Did the feedback you received during the mentorship critiques either change or confirm the

 Then there were the E.B.
 White books, starting with The Trumpet of the Swan with pictures by Edward Frascino.
 I discovered Garth Williams with The Cricket in Times Square, Charlotte's Web, and Bedtime for Frances by Russell Hoban.
 I discovered Ruth Christian Gannett reading the My Father's Dragon series.
 I also loved Incident on Hawks Hill by Allan W. Eckert—I studied and aspired to John Schoenherr's realistic scratchboard depictions of people and animals.

 I still love the classics, and surround myself with them.
 Maurice Sendak, Arnold Lobel, Wanda Ga'g, Robert McCloskey, Garth Williams and Ruth Christian Gannett are some of my all-time heroes.
+Where can we find you online?

 You can find me online here: